ZJCV/DCL/README.md

 Differ with other attention-based or part-based fine-classification methods, DCL adds an `Adversarial Loss` and `Region Align Network` in training, and only use backbone network in infer.
 Improve the accuracy of the model without affecting the reasoning speed.

-Improve the accuracy of the model without affecting the reasoning speed.

 Current project implementation is based on [ JDAI-CV/DCL](https://github.com/JDAI-CV/DCL).

 ## Installation